astamm/r.package.example/README.md

 # r.package.example

-An example package for the workshop.
+This is the R package repo that we will use for the CI/CD workshop.